port-labs/port-docs/docs/guides-and-tutorials/setup-slack-reminders.md

 ### The goal of this guide

-In this guide we will create a self-service action that sends a Slack reminder.
+In this guide we will create a self-service action that sends a Slack reminder for uncompleted [scorecard rules](/promote-scorecards/#what-is-a-scorecard).
 In reality, such an action can be used by R&D managers / Platform engineers to remind developers of unmet standards.

 After completing it, you will get a sense of how it can benefit different personas in your organization: